List of DC Comics characters: D

-Dan the Dyna-Mite
+Damage

-Dan the Dyna-Mite is a character appearing in American comic books published by DC Comics.
+Damage is the name of two characters appearing in American comic books published by DC Comics.

-Danny Dunbar was the star pupil of Thomas N. Thomas, a high school chemistry and physical education teacher.
-The two are imbued with energy following an experiment gone awry, become superheroes, and participate in World War II.
-Following TNT's death, Dan learns to use his powers by himself.

-In Dark Nights: Death Metal, Dan is revealed to have died some time prior before Batman resurrects him with a Black Lantern ring.
-In The New Golden Age, Dan the Dyna-Mite is searching for the lost Golden Age sidekicks when he lands on an island outside of time, where he is de-aged and targeted by the Childminder.
-Dan is among the lost sidekicks who are brought to the present day by the Hourman android.

-Alternate versions of Dan the Dyna-mite

-In the 1993 Elseworlds series The Golden Age, Dan Dunbar retires and goes to Princeton for college.
-However, he flunks due to poor grades, continued feelings of guilt over his mentor's death, and being unable to adapt to life as a civilian after spending his youth as a super-hero.
-He is recruited by Tex Thompson, the Americomando, for a secret project to gain atomic powers and become "Dynaman"; a government sponsored super-hero.
-However, Dan is killed and Ultra-Humanite transplants Adolf Hitler's brain into his body before Liberty Belle kills him.

 Damien Darhk

-Damien Darhk is a character appearing in American comic books published by DC Comics.

 Damien Darhk is an elusive and dangerous criminal mastermind and enemy of the Teen Titans.
 He makes his first appearance in Titans #1 (March 1999).
 Claiming to be a major player in the American underworld and implying he has an army at his disposal, Darhk is shown to be well-established and well-connected and has remained untouchable by the FBI and the CIA.

 He appears to have some connection to the crime syndicate H.I.V.E. and has access to unique high-tech equipment unknown to any organization.
 Darhk uses trickery and forgotten science to make his followers and the public believe he has magical powers, but is later proven to be a fraud.